Shōichi Watanabe

 He was born in Tsuruoka, Yamagata Prefecture.
-A graduate of Sophia University, where he obtained his Master’s degree, he completed his doctorate at University of Münster in 1958.
+A graduate of Sophia University, where he obtained his Master's degree, he completed his doctorate at University of Münster in 1958.
 Two volumes of autobiography on his years in Germany narrate his varied experiences during this period.
 Returning to his alma mater, he became successively lecturer, assistant professor and full professor, until his retirement.
 He served as emeritus professor at the same university until his death.
 A passionate book-collector, he was chairman of the Japan Bibliophile Society.
 His personal collection of books on English philology (see Bibliography) was perhaps his most important contribution to the field of English philology in Japan, containing many rare items.

 History

 Shoichi Watanabe was born and raised in Tsuruoka, Yamagata.

-After receiving his Bachelor's degree and Master's degree from Sophia University, he studied at the University of Münster, where he was awarded a Dr.Phil. in 1958 and became a research student at Jesus College, Oxford University.
+After receiving his Bachelor's degree and Master's degree from Sophia University, he studied at the University of Münster, where he was awarded a DPhil in 1958 and became a research student at Jesus College, Oxford University.
 His doctoral thesis written in German was on the history of English grammar, and was translated into Japanese and English.

-In 1960 he took up a post at Sophia University, where he received an honorary degree of Dr. Phil. h.c. from the University of Münster in 1994.
-In 2001 he became an Professor Emeritus at Sophia University.
+In 1960 he took up a post at Sophia University, where he received an honorary degree of DPhil h.c. from the University of Münster in 1994.
+In 2001 he became a Professor Emeritus at Sophia University.

 He died of heart failure on 17 April 2017 at a hospital in Suginami, Tokyo, aged 86.